Help us improve your experience.

 Learn how to configure root partitions on SRX Series Firewalls, including the benefits of dual-root partitioning for improved reliability and recovery.
 This topic covers the boot process, automatic recovery with the auto-snapshot feature, and steps to reinstall single-root partitioning for older Junos OS versions.

-Dual-root partitioning allows the SRX Series Firewall to remain functional even if there is file system corruption and to facilitate easy recovery of the file system.
+Dual-root partitioning ensures that an SRX Series Firewall remains functional even when the file system gets corrupted and facilitates easy recovery of the file system.

-In the Single-root partitioning scheme, since both the primary and backup Junos OS images are located on the same root partition, the system fails to boot if there is corruption in the root file system.
-The dual-root partitioning scheme guards against this scenario by keeping the primary and backup Junos OS images in two independently bootable root partitions.
+In single-root partitioning as both the primary and backup Junos OS images are in the same root partition, the system fails to boot if the root file system gets corrupted.
+Dual-root partitioning prevents this situation by keeping the primary and backup Junos OS images in two independently bootable root partitions.
 If the primary root partition becomes corrupted, the system can still boot from the backup Junos OS image located in the other root partition and remain fully functional.

 Boot Media and Boot Partition on SRX Series Firewalls

 When the SRX Series Firewall powers on, it tries to boot the Junos OS from the default storage media.
-If the device fails to boot from the default storage media, it tries to boot from the alternate storage media.
+If the device fails to boot from the default storage media, the device tries to boot from the alternate storage media.

 Use Feature Explorer to confirm platform and release support for specific features.